AhanaJ/Practice_Repo/README.md

 # Practice_Repo
-This is a practice repository for git.
+This is a practice java repository for git.